Fortunato Catalon: Early years

+Career

+Far Eastern Championship Games

-He established himself as Asia's top sprinter at the age of nineteen by completing a double in the 100-yard dash and the 220-yard dash at the 1917 Far Eastern Championship Games in Tokyo.
-The third edition of the competition, he continued Filipino dominance in the sprints, becoming the second man to win that double (after Pio Robillos' wins in 1913) and succeeding teammates Genaro Saavedra and Nicolas Llaneta from the 1915 tournament.
-Fortunato's winning time of 10.0 seconds in the 100 yards was a new games record while his time of 23.8 seconds in the 220 yards was two tenths off Robillos tournament best.
-He returned to defend his title at the 1919 Manila Games and successfully did so by equalling his 100-yard record and bettering his 220-yard time to 23.0 seconds.
+Fortunato Catalon participated at the 1917 Far Eastern Championship Games in Tokyo.
+He won two sprint titles, the 100-yard dash and the 220-yard dash becoming Asia's top sprinter at the age of 19.
+Since the first Far Eastern Games in Manila, Filipino athletes have dominated the sprint events, with Pio Robillos winning both the 100-yard and 220-yard races in 1913, and Genaro Saavedra and Nicolas Llaneta winning both events at the 1915 Games in Shanghai.
+Fortunato's winning time of 10.0 seconds in the 100 yards was a new games record while his time of 23.8 seconds in the 220 yards was two-tenths off Robillos' tournament best.
+Teaming up with Pedro Ablan, Saavedra and Nicolas Llaneta, he also emerged victorious in the 880-yard relay.
+Catalon returned to defend his individual title at the 1919 Manila Games and successfully did so by equalling his 100-yard record and bettering his 220-yard time to 23.0 seconds.

-Catalon continued his success at the Far Eastern Championship Games with two further successive sprint doubles at the 1921 Shanghai Games and then the 1923 Manila Games.
+He continued his success at the Far Eastern Championship Games with two further successive sprint doubles at the 1921 Shanghai Games and then the 1923 Manila Games.
 A 220-yard games record of 22.2 seconds came at the latter edition.

 A run of 9.8 seconds in March 1923 ranked him sixth in the world rankings for the 100-yd dash that year.
 Upon meeting him while touring the Philippines, world record holder Charley Paddock of the United States called Catalon a "champion of champions".
-News of his near-world record runs spread to Western media through Fred England and Elwood Brown – the Americans who led the Philippine Amateur Athletic Association.
+News of his near-world record runs spread to Western media through Fred England and Elwood Brown – the Americans who led the Philippine Amateur Athletic Federation.
 His feats encouraged interest in the country of sending a Philippines team for the first time for the 1924 Paris Olympics.
+Catalon was entered for the men's Olympic 100 metres and 200 metres, being drawn alongside America's Paddock in the former, but did not attend the games or start in those events.
 In the end it was another sprinter, his rival David Nepomuceno, that became the first Filipino to compete at the Olympics and he composed the entire one-man 1924 Filipino squad.
-Catalon was entered for the men's Olympic 100 metres and 200 metres, being drawn alongside America's Paddock in the former, but did not attend the games or start in those events.

-It was his team mate Nepomuceno that finally broke his unbeaten regional status at the 1925 Far Eastern Championship Games held in Manila.
-While Catalon won a fifth straight title in the 100 metres, he was beaten into second place by Nepomuceno in the 200 metres.
+At the 1925 Far Eastern Championship Games held in Manila, Catalon won his fifth consecutive 100m title (starting from the 100-yard dash), but came second in the 200m to Nepomuceno, breaking his undefeated record.
 This brought Catalon's tally of individual medals at the competition to nine – a record in the athletics section by a margin of two (over Mikio Oda's seven eventual titles).